Hawaii OSHA Training

-- For more information on visit Hawaii Occupational Safety and Health Division
+- For more information on workplace safety, visit Hawaii Occupational Safety and Health Division

 - For more on SHARP, see its website

-- For more details, read the Hawaii Department of Labor and Industrial Relations online reports.
+- For statistics on occupational safety and health, read online reports from the Hawaii Department of Labor and Industrial Relations.

 Offered through the American Safety Council, these courses can be completed on your time, stopped and resumed as often as you want.
 Choose from the courses below to learn more about OSHA training available for your area.